breakthrulx/360/README.md

 # 360
-For all 360 virtual tour projects.
+For 360 virtual tour project sandbox.